Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 * eav_entity_type
 * ...

-###Delta migration mode
+### Delta migration mode

-After main migration some data could have been added to DB of Magento 1 e.g. by customers on store-front.
-To track this data, database triggers are setup for tables in the beginning of main migration.
-If some extension has its own tables that need to be tracked for changing its data - then a developer should:
+After main migration, additional data could have been added to the Magento 1 database (for example, by customers on storefront).
+To track this data, the Tool sets up the database triggers for tables in the beginning of migration process.
+For more information, see [Migrate data created by 3rd party extensions]({{page.baseurl}}migration/migration-migrate-delta.html#migrate-delta-external-extensions).

-1. add these tables into deltalog.xml file
-2. create its own delta class which extends Migration\App\Step\AbstractDelta
-3. add name of this class to config.xml into delta mode section

-<h2 id="data-sources">Data Sources</h2>
+## Data Sources {#data-sources}

 To reach to the data sources of Magento 1 and Magento 2 and operate with its data (select, update, insert, delete) there are many classes in Resource folder.
-Migration\Resource\Source and Migration\Resource\Destination are main classes.
+Migration\ResourceModel\Source and Migration\ResourceModel\Destination are main classes.
 All migration steps use it to operate with data.
-This data is contained in classes like Migration\Resource\Document, Migration\Resource\Record, Migration\Resource\Structure etc.
+This data is contained in classes like Migration\ResourceModel\Document, Migration\ResourceModel\Record, Migration\ResourceModel\Structure etc.

 Here is a class diagram of these classes:

 <p><img src="{{ site.baseurl }}common/images/Migration Tool Data Structure.png" alt="Migration Tool Data Structure"></p>

-<h2 id="logging">Logging</h2>
+## Logging {#logging}

 In order to implement output of migration process and control all possible levels PSR logger, which is used in Magento, is applied. \Migration\Logger\Logger class was implemented to provide logging functionality.
-To use the logger you should inject it via constructor dependency injection.
+To use the logger you should inject it via constructor {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %}.

 <pre><code>class SomeClass
 {
     ...
     protected $logger;

     public function __construct(\Migration\Logger\Logger $logger)
     {
         $this->logger = $logger;